['Driver qualifications', 'Physical exam - Motor Carrier']

 ...

 The medical exam is often thought to go hand-in-hand with the commercial driver’s license (CDL).
-Only those drivers who need CDLs are subject to the medical exam requirements, right?
-Wrong!
+A misconception is that only those drivers who need CDLs are subject to the medical exam requirements.
+That is wrong!
 For interstate drivers, this is definitely not the case.
 For intrastate drivers, it may or may not be the case.
 Following are the requirements for who needs a medical exam.

 Drivers operating the following vehicles in interstate commerce need to have a medical exam and carry a valid medical certificate: